taylorhawks/sets-python/README.md

 What can make sets very useful is that all elements are unique, and they can have a much better computational performance when running certain functions when compared to lists.
 For example, `i in set` performs much faster than `i in list`.
 These code snippets will return either `True` or `False`, and it is often useful to use similar code iteratively (in a loop), so time can matter.

-However, the inherent lack of order in sets makes them difficult to index.
+However, sets lack order making them difficult to index, iterate through, and otherwise select individual elements.
 Forutnately, it's easy to change back and forth between lists and sets using `list()` and `set()`.

-You can even nest them like this: `list(set(original_list))` to eliminate duplicates.
+You can even nest those functions like so: `list(set(original_list))`, if you wanted to eliminate duplicates in `original_list`.

 Sets are mutable, so methods like `.add()` will change the set.